I Was a Teenage Grave Robber: Publication

 King wrote "I Was a Teenage Grave Robber" while in high school at the age of 17.
 The story was partially inspired by King's part-time job as a gravedigger.
 The story's title derives from contemporary films such as I Was a Teenage Frankenstein and I Was a Teenage Werewolf.
 "I Was a Teenage Grave Robber" was the first of King's works to be accepted for publication, albeit he was not paid for it.
 The story was first published in 1965 as a four-part serial in issues #1 to #4 of the fanzine Comics Review edited by Mike Garrett; the fourth issue was never published.
-In 1966, a rewrite of the story was printed in issue #2 of the fanzine Stories of Suspense where it was given the new title "In a Half-World of Terror" by Marv Wolfman.
+In 1966, a rewrite of the story was printed in issue #2 of the MW Publications fanzine Stories of Suspense where it was given the new title "In a Half-World of Terror" by editor Marv Wolfman.
 The story was partially reprinted in the 2009 work The Stephen King Illustrated Companion.
 The original version of the story as published in Comics Review is held in the Murray Collection of Duke University Libraries.

 Reception

-Rocky Wood describes "I Was a Teenage Grave Robber" as "juvenilia" and "derivative of 1950s B-grade science fiction/horror movies" and as having "both structural and internal logic problems".
-Stephen J. Spignesi notes "just how developed King's storytelling abilities were by the age of eighteen".
-David M. Kingsley describes "I Was a Teenage Grave Robber" as "a Timely/Atlas pastiche".